mikeallen-eco/fish23/README.md

 ```
 ###Subset to include only species expected to occur in the area
-This approach was adopted based on Gold et al., .
-It prevents all of the "genus-level" taxonomic assignments by lowest-common ancestor algorithms (e.g., ecotag) that result  when you include species that are out of range, but that are closely related (i.e., that share very similar 12S sequences).
-You can always assess whether you think an out-of-range species is plausible given the data by performing a blast search against a larger database later (see that section below).
+The approach of taxonomic assignment based on a geographically localized reference database was adopted based on the work of Gold et al., (2021).
+It prevents many "genus-level" taxonomic assignments that can incorrectly result from lowest-common ancestor algorithms (e.g., ecotag) when the reference database includes species that are out of range; specifically, when there are out-of-range species that are closely related evolutionarily and therefore share very similar mitochondrial sequences (e.g., the MiFish 12S sequence).
+You can always assess later whether you think an out-of-range species is a plausible ID given the data by performing a blast search against a larger database later (see that section below).

 8. Make a version that is a subset of only local NJ species.
 First, make a text file with a list of all the vertebrate species found in New Jersey.
 This list was compiled from 4 websites:
 https://dep.nj.gov/njfw/fishing/freshwater/freshwater-fish-of-new-jersey/